 LN([Sales Amount])

-Tableau LOG Function
+Tableau LN Function 24

 The Tableau LOG function is used to find the logarithmic value of a given number for a specified base.
 Here, the second argument is optional, and its default value is 10.
-The syntax of this Tableau LOG Function is:
+The syntax of this LOG is:

 LOG(Number, base)